aditya9575/Know-abouts-of-Yup-a---Schema-validation-library-/README.md

 It provides a simple API that makes it easy to define validation rules for your data.
 Yup also provides a number of built-in validation rules, such as required, email, min, max and number.

+To define a schema in yup, you can use the object() method provided by yup.
+The object() method allows you to create a schema object that represents the structure and validation rules for your data object. const schema = yup.object().shape({
+  // Define your fields and their validation rules here });

                                                        Here is a basic example of using Yup :

 // Firstly Import Yup